 A Content Data Structure Creator shall create two normative message structure definition files.

-AData Structure Definition (DSD) file conformant to the normative ADX schematron specification
+A HIV Data Structure Definition (DSD) file conformant to the normative ADX schematron specification.

-a W3C-conformant XML Schema Definition (XSD) file matching the result generated by the normative XSLT transform from DSD to XSD.
+a W3C-conformant XML Schema Definition (XSD) file matching the result generated by the normative XSLT transform from HIV DSD to XSD.

 X.1.1.2 Content Data Structure Consumer

-A Content Data Structure Consumer consumes an ADX DSD file produced by a Content Data Structure Creator.
+A Content Data Structure Consumer consumes an HIV ADX DSD file produced by a Content Data Structure Creator.
 Typically the system implementing this actor role will also be a Content Creator.
-The DSD can be used to configure the Content Creator to produce valid content.
+The HIV DSD can be used to configure the Content Creator to produce valid content.

 X.1.1.3 Content Creator